AnanthaKannan/Learning/HLD/http_protocol.md

 * HTTP (Hypertext Transfer Protocol) is the foundation of data communication on the World Wide Web.
 It is an application-layer protocol used for transmitting hypermedia documents, such as HTML.
 * HTTP is a request-response protocol, where a client (usually a web browser) sends a request to a server, which then responds with the requested resource.
 * HTTP operates over TCP/IP, ensuring reliable data transfer.
 It is stateless, meaning each request from a client to a server is treated as an independent transaction, without retaining session information.
+* HTTP/1.1 can give 6 parallel call at a time, if there is 20 calls, the first 6 call send first, rest 14 calls will be queued. once the first 6 resolved, then other 6 will be be execute. to prevent multiple TCP connection.
+* HTTP/2: allow 100+ requests are sent immediately, and the server responds as it’s able — based on request priority, bandwidth, and flow control. as it is using Multiplexing concept one TCP connection enough for multiple request.
+* http1.1 parallely create 6 TCP connection.
+TCP connection will not close until something happen.
+This same opened connection http used there feature request as well

+## ✅ When does HTTP/2 close the TCP connection?
+HTTP/2 opens one persistent TCP connection per origin.
+It closes that connection when one of the following happens:
+1. Inactivity / Idle Timeout
+If there's no activity (no requests or responses) for a while, the connection may be closed to free up resources.

+* Who sets the timeout?
+  * Server often sets the idle timeout.
+E.g., NGINX might have a default of 5–10 minutes.
+  * Browsers may also proactively close idle connections if system memory is low or there's pressure.

 # 🌐 Difference Between HTTP and HTTP/2